klingo/ESO-LibShifterBox/README.md

 shifterBox:GetRightListEntries()
 ```
 #### ShifterBox:AddEntryToRightList
 Adds one additional entry into the right listBox.
-If the key already exists the entry will not be added unless the `overwrite` param is set to `true`
+If the key already exists the entry will not be added unless the `overwrite` param is set to `true`.
 ```lua
 shifterBox:AddEntryToRightList(key, value, overwrite)
 ```